 Watercress for Liver and Gallbladder

 - Watercress is from the crussiferous or brassica family along with Brussels sprouts, kale, broccoli and aruglua.
 Plants in this category are known to support liver cleansing as well as bile flow but should be eaten sparingly when your gallbladder condition is acute.

 - Watercress soup made with potatoes is delicious, filling and good for the gallbladder.
-The fresh, subtly peppery flavor adds a bite to salads as well
+The fresh, subtly peppery flavor adds a bite to salads as well.

 - Watercress should not be eaten fresh from the streams due to possible parasitic infections.
-Rather, they should be purchased from a reputable seller or cleaned thoroughly before ingestion
+Rather, they should be purchased from a reputable seller or cleaned thoroughly before ingestion.

 Artichokes are Good for Bile Flow